2023 Fruit List

 Elderberry

-• Black Lace- Intense purple black foliage is finely cut, giving it an effect similar to that of Japanese maple.
+• Black Lace- Intense purple black foliage is finely cut, giving it an effect like that of Japanese maple.
 Creamy pink flowers in spring contrast nicely with the dark leaves.
 They are followed by blackish red fall berries which can be harvested for making elderberry wine and jam or left on the plant to attract birds and other wildlife.
 Fruit yields will be better if more than one cultivar is planted together.
-3 gallon $44.99
+3 – gallon $54.99

 • Samdal – Plants are vigorous, producing long shoots from the soil level one growing season and bearing fruit the next.
 Plants are easy to prune and manage as a bush.
 Grow large fruit clusters with good flavor that ripen in the late summer each year.
 Requires cross pollination with a ratio of 1 Samyl to 5 Samdal.
-2 gallon $54.99
+2 Gallon – $59.99

 • Samyl – Good for pollination with the Samdal plant.
 Will bear fruit 1 year after planting.
 Produces fruit late summer and is partially self-fertile.
-2 gallon $54.99
+2 Gallon – $59.99

 Grapes